MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

-On 2014-02-15 I have published the first release of Time4J as initial version v0.1-alpha.
-A development process of more than two years has preceded this big milestone.
-Although this is just the begin of release cycles and there will still be some backwards incompatible changes due to alpha-state until a future version v1.0, Time4J is now really useful for many date-and-time-applications, especially with the coming almost-stable pre-release v0.3-alpha (expected in the begin of June).
+On 2014-07-04 the core of Time4J is finished and released as extra module on GitHub with the version time4J-core-v1.0.
+The further development of all modules will continue on this main project however.

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.